ExTraSS: a Domain Decomposed 3D NLTE Radiative Transfer spectral synthesis code for nebular phase transients: Methods

 The first component in a domain decomposition scheme is to set up the data communication between the different domains.
 In \texttt{ExTraSS}, this is done by having one core (the `manager') on each node assigned to manage both the intra- and inter-node communication, while the rest of the cores generate and transport the rays.
 The manager cores talk both to each other (so cross-domain) to handle data transfer between the domains, as well as to all other cores on their node to assign incoming rays to new workers and to receive rays which need to be transferred to a different domain (bundles from emissivity are generated by workers themselves).

 Transfer of data between cores on the same node is highly efficient and quick, while cross-node transfer is slower to initiate and should be done in fewer but more data-intensive steps.
 Optimization of bundle sizes for both types of transfer was done (see below), but it should be noted that differently sized grids and number of nodes will have different ideal sizes.
-In order to retain good scalability for the problem, communication is set up asynchronously, as this optimizer worker efficiency \citep{brunner2009efficient}.
+In order to retain good scalability for the problem, communication is set up asynchronously, as this optimizes worker efficiency \citep{brunner2009efficient}.

-In Figure \ref{fig:DoDec_sketch}, we schematically display the separation of a 2D circular grid (or, equivalently, an equatorial slice of a 3D spherical grid) into four domains, with each nodes receiving an equally sized slice.
-The arrows in Figure \ref{fig:DoDec_sketch} outline the communication chains that are initialized alongside this domain-separation to perform the full transfer.
-Communication between nodes is performed exclusively by the manager cores, with any received data by them subsequently distributed to the other cores on the node to perform the calculations.
+In Figure~\ref{fig:DoDec_sketch}, we schematically display the separation of a 2D circular grid (or, equivalently, an equatorial slice of a 3D spherical grid) into four \txtred{equal} domains.
+The arrows in Figure~\ref{fig:DoDec_sketch} outline the communication chains that are initialized alongside this domain-separation.
 The number of used domains within \texttt{ExTraSS} is flexible; the representation with four slices is visually the cleanest while still outlining that only communication between neighbouring nodes is initialized.

-A more detailed look at the communication chains initialized for the domain decomposition is shown in Figure \ref{fig:MPIcomm}.
+A more detailed look at the communication chains initialized for the domain decomposition is shown in Figure~\ref{fig:MPIcomm}.
 As shown by the amount of arrows, the data transfer between the managers is handled separately for the `up' and `down' streams.
-In Figure \ref{fig:MPIcomm_manager} we show pseudo-code for how the managers perform the MPI communication between both their own workers and to neighbouring managers, both for the `upstream' case only for brevity (the `downstream' case is equivalent).